 We do not have to integrate ourselves into the existing system if we do not want to simply replicate the conditions and processes in our society.
 What we need, on the other hand, is a liberation from traditional gender roles and their harmful consequences.
 We are given the freedom to rethink social and cultural ideas.
 Throughout history, social orders have been reinvented over and over again in order to organize living together as a large community.

 Together we can make the effort to change the gaze that is stuck.
-We can pursue together the effort to do better, because we share this planet — with many people, creatures and ways of life.
+We can pursue together the effort to do better, because we share this planet — with many people, creatures and lifestyles.

 In this issue, illustrator Alicja Boß writes about female characters Hollywood.
 Photographer Jeremy Suyker accompanied a rugby team that shows us diversity in sport.
 Activist Jasmin Mittag explains why we need feminism in the first place, and a trans* man shares his day-to-day experiences.
 A social scientist explores the question of gender development and art historian Anna Stemmler writes about the representation of female figures in protest movements and the power relations in the imagery traditions belonging to it.
 Artist Lisa Starke takes a critical look at the view of women in Christianity and other religions and Luise Schlütsmeier holds an angry and at the same time amusing plea for the normalization of the period.
 An IT auditor from a large auditing company introduces us to her special colleague Markus Schmidt, and we ask women about their relationships to their grandmothers.
 Photographer Vivian Rutsch writes about her search for answers about the abuses and deaths in her family and her late sister's transgender process.